 There are some instances where links in focus are not highlighted, which can affect people who need to use the tab key to cycle through the links on a page.

-We’re working with ShawTrust to help us improve the accessibility of our website and plan to fix these issues by 17/03/2021 when they will carry out a reassessment of our site.
+We’re working with our digital team to help us improve the accessibility of our website and plan to fix these issues.

 Content that’s not within the scope of the accessibility regulations